nhm38/ECE4960/lab13-page.md

 ICM_20948_Status_e gyrDLPEnableStat = myICM.enableDLPF(ICM_20948_Internal_Gyr, true);
 ```

 Another fix I tried was to just get rid of the steadily increasing part of the velocity curve.
-You can see the 3 bumps in the graph were I pushed the robot forward, so it did have some positive velocity.
+You can see the 3 bumps in the graph were I move the robot, so it did have some non-zero velocity.
 I estimated the slope of the non-peaked portions of the graph.
 Then if the change in velocity was less than or equivalent to the slope I set the velocity equal to zero.

 ```
 if ( abs(vel[n] - vel[n - 1]) <= 0.001) {